 Kinsta is the managed WordPress hosting with a lot of advanced features.
 Kinsta uses the Compute Optimized C2 Google Cloud VM, the most powerful among all other Google VMs like N1, N2, etc. They are also Google's premium network tier for fast data transfer.

 - Access to 24 Google Cloud data centers

 - Self-healing technology and auto DB optimization.

 - Kinsta CDN with 30+ POP locations

 - Staging sites with powerful admin panel

 Kinsta plan starts from $30 per month with a 30-day money-back guarantee.
 For a limited time, Kinsta offers unlimited site migrations from other top hosts.

-However, Kinsta can be a real fast host considering that they use Google C2 VMs, which are the most powerful Google Cloud Platform servers that come with up to 3.8 GHz processors.
-They wrote a post explaining their architecture and talks about the improvements in server execution time of high traffic sites.
+However, Kinsta can be a real fast host considering that they use Google C2 VMs, the most powerful Google Cloud Platform servers that come with up to 3.8 GHz processors.
+They wrote a post explaining their architecture and talks about improving the server execution time of high-traffic sites.

-Thus, if you have a WordPress site that requires a lot of PHP and MySQL executions, Kinsta should be your utmost choice.
+Thus, if you have a WordPress site that requires many PHP and MySQL executions, Kinsta should be your utmost choice.